23f2005664/markdown-converter-f3f942e5/README.md

 Round: 1

 Brief:
-Create a page that displays the content of the attached 'content.md' file as HTML.
+Display attached markdown as HTML.

 This app should use the following attachments:
 - content.md